litmuschaos/litmus-docs/website/docs/introduction.md

 Litmus is a complete framework to practice chaos engineering in a cloud-native way.
 Litmus helps both Developers and SREs in automating the chaos experiments at different stages of DevOps such as during development, in CI pipelines, during CD and in production.
 A chaos experiment is a fundamental unit in Litmus architecture.
 Users use readily available chaos experiments or create new experiments to construct a required chaos workflow.
 A chaos workflow is much more than a simple chaos experiment, it provides support to the user interms of defining the expected result, observing the result, analysing the overall system behaviour and finally in making a decision if the system has to be tuned for increasing the resilience.

 Litmus provides necessary infrastructure to develop, use and manage chaos workflows for a typical development or operations team.
-Teaming and GitOps features of Litmus help greatly to collaborate the chaos workflows management withing the teams or software organisations.
+Teaming and GitOps features of Litmus help greatly to collaborate the chaos workflows management within the teams or software organisations.

 ## Litmus 2.0 Prologue
 The goal of Litmus project is to create a complete platform to practice chaos engineering at scale in a Kubernetes way.
 Of course this had to be done incrementally, first create a toolset for chaos injection and then add additional features to make it a platform.
 Litmus 1.x achieved the goal of keeping it completely open source, creating a ChaosHub and creating the required CRDs, Operators and Schedulers.
 With Litmus 1.x, users have a working chaos engineering toolset aligned with the original goals.
 Over time, the monthly cadence releases added the following features.